whaynes/STCW23/jekyll/assessments/Engine/OICEW-7-1E.md

 ### Condition

-{{ "Aboard ship, in the laboratory, or in an approved simulator given access to proper equipment and manufacturer technical manual." | markdownify }}
+Aboard ship, in the laboratory, or in an approved simulator given access to proper equipment and manufacturer technical manual.

 ### Performance requirement